Skip to content

 dXdt=NN1(Y)dXdYdt=XdY

 To estimate model parameters, measurements of both X and Y are assumed.
-The goal of this tutorial is to set up a PEtab parameter estimation problem and then estimate both the mechanistic parameter d and the parameters of NN1.
+The goal of this tutorial is to set up a PEtab parameter estimation problem and then estimate both the mechanistic parameter d and the parameters of NN.

 Creating a PEtab SciML problem